broadinstitute/cromwell-task-monitor-bq/deploy/tutorial.md

   just press Enter, and we will create it for you.

-The following variables are **optional**, but feel free to change them if you know what you're doing 😉:
+The following variables are **optional**, but feel free to change them, if you know what you're doing 😉:

 - `CROMWELL_METADATA_FUNCTION_NAME`,
   `CROMWELL_METADATA_FUNCTION_REGION`,